gut-man/sensordata-api/README.md

-RESTful WEB API based on node.js to process some sensor data.
+RESTful WEB API based on node.js to process some sensordata.